Procurement vs Purchasing: What’s the Difference?

 Many people use the terms procurement and purchasing interchangeably.
 But despite their similarities, they do have different meanings.
 One focuses on transactional functions, for example, while the other focuses on the strategic process of product sourcing.

-In this guide, we clarify any confusion on the difference between procurement and purchasing, and deep dive into each area.
+In this guide, we clarify any confusion on the difference between procurement vs purchasing, and deep dive into each area.

 Before we begin